godfriedmeesters/controller/README.md

 DiffScraper Controller needs a connection to a central Redis database (to send jobs to bots).
 In addition, to store offers returned by bots, a PostgreSQL database needs to be available.
 Redis and PostgreSQL connection details can be set through the enviromental variables defined in [.env](https://github.com/godfriedmeesters/controller/blob/main/.env ".env").

-The DDL for the PostgreSQL database, including predefined scraping bots and comparisons, can be found [.env]( https://github.com/godfriedmeesters/controller/blob/main/config/PostgreSQL_Backup_20210826 ".env").
+The DDL for the PostgreSQL database, including predefined scraping bots and comparisons, can be found [here]( https://github.com/godfriedmeesters/controller/blob/main/config/PostgreSQL_Backup_20210826 "here").

 ## Installation Guide